 Some of the oldest, but wisest recruiting advice is to ask yourself if you could be happy attending a school even if you could no longer play your sport.

 Finding your best fit means really taking a close look at all the schools that offer what you’re looking for athletically and more importantly, academically.
-The goal is a four-year degree and a transfer can also extend your time in college and increase your expenses.
+The goal is a four-year degree; a transfer can also extend your time in college and increase your expenses.

-Transfers are not uncommon, and some are made for really good reasons, but from a financial standpoint it is definitely worth investing some time to find a school where you can feel at home, enjoy the experience, get the education you want, and succeed in earning a degree in four years.
+Transfers are not uncommon, and some are made for really good reasons.
+However, from a financial standpoint, it is definitely worth investing some time to find a school where you can feel at home, enjoy the experience, get the education you want, and succeed in earning a degree in four years.

 Most colleges and universities accept both the SAT and ACT.
 A good way to determine which test you should choose is to take the PSAT and Pre-ACT, which are the respective practice tests.
 If you do much better on the PSAT than the Pre-ACT, for example, you should consider the SAT over the ACT.

-The best time for your student-athlete to take these practice tests is the summer before junior year.
-You will discover what sections they are lacking in and can prepare for those sections before taking the actual test for the first time.
+The best time for student-athletes to take these practice tests is the summer before junior year.
+You will discover what sections you are lacking in and can prepare for those sections before taking the actual test for the first time.

 It is preferred that student-athletes take the SAT or ACT at the beginning of their junior year.
 Student-athletes who can give coaches concrete test scores early on give themselves a leg up in the recruiting process, as it makes it easier for coaches to determine who to follow.